jiyechoii/jiyechoii/README.md

 - 👋 Hi, I’m @jiyechoii
-- 👀 I’m interested in blockchain technology!
 - 🌱 I’m currently learning computer science at the University of Michigan
-- 💞️ I’m looking to collaborate on building dapps :)
 - 📫 How to reach me jcho2302@gmail.com

 <!---